PaLM2-VAdapter: Progressively Aligned Language Model Makes a Strong Vision-language Adapter: Related Work

 \subsection{Large Vision-language Models (LVLMs)}

 Large Vision-language Models (LVLMs) connect vision and language together and extend the reasoning ability of LLMs to process with multi modal input.
-Numerous works have been proposed in this direction, including Flamingo~\cite{flamingo}, BLIP-2~\cite{blip-2}, InstructBLIP~\cite{instructblip}, MiniGPT-4~\cite{minigpt4}, LLaVA~\cite{llava} and etc. Most works differ based on their adapter design, training process and objectives, training corpora and instruction tuning.
+Numerous works have been proposed in this direction, including Flamingo~\cite{flamingo}, OpenFlamingo~\cite{openflamingo}, BLIP-2~\cite{blip-2}, InstructBLIP~\cite{instructblip}, MiniGPT-4~\cite{minigpt4}, LLaVA~\cite{llava}.
 Flamingo is the first work in this line, which uses the perceiver resampler as an adapter to feed visual tokens into language models.
 However, the number of trainable parameters in Flamingo is still more than billions, making the alignment with limited efficiency.
 BLIP-2 proposes a lightweight Q-Former as the adapter.
 However, the Q-Former needs a complex training process, including a two-stage training with three training objectives (vision-lanauge contrastive loss, matching loss and generation loss).
 InstructBLIP and MiniGPT-4 are extensions of BLIP-2 by using instruction tuning data or additional projection layer.
 LLaVA uses a simple projection layer to convert vision representations into the same dimension as the language.
 In this paper, we propose a progressive alignment strategy to use a pre-trained language model as the adapter, which shows faster convergence, higher performance and stronger scalability than the state-of-the-art perceiver resampler.